 (c) Expiration.
 If installation, alteration or relocation of the for which a storm water pond aeration permit was issued has not commenced within 180 days from the date of its issuance, or if work authorized by the storm water pond aeration permit is suspended or abandoned for a period over 180 days, the permit will expire by operation of law and will no longer be of any force or effect and a new permit must be obtained.
 The Director of Public Works may, for good cause shown in writing, extend the validity of any such permit for an additional period which is reasonable under the circumstances, but in no event will the continuance exceed a period of 60 days.

 (d) Renewal.
 The initial storm water pond aeration permit requires renewal after the first season of operation, after which the permit may be renewed in increments of an additional 3 years.
-A renewal fee may apply.
+A renewal fee as set forth in City Code Appendix A may apply.
 If more than 25 percent of the property owners adjacent to the storm water pond oppose aeration at any time, the permit will not be renewed and the storm water must be removed.

 (e) Exemptions.
 The following are exemptions to the requirements of this Article III.